Jaw Pain and Chiropractic

 What are the goals of treatments?

-Should You See a Dentist for Jaw Pain?
+Should You See a Dentist for TMJ Symptoms?

 We will recommend a dentist or a specialist that can prescribe some pain relieving medication for you.
 However, most of the time this is not necessary.
 We always try to solve our patient’s condition without the need for drugs or invasive procedures.
 TMJ pain and disorder is a mechanical condition, which is best suited for physiotherapy and chiropractic care.
 In addition to the care you get from our chiropractors and physiotherapists, we may also recommend some self-care for you.
 Self-care treatments can often be effective as well and include: